jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 - **Region IV:** $-a < x - ct < a$ and $-a < x + ct < a$: Both $f(x \pm ct) = 1$, so $u(x,t) = 1$ (fully excited region).

 At the wave fronts $x \pm ct = \pm a$, the solution is discontinuous, reflecting the discontinuous initial data.
-The solution propagates along characteristics, with the disturbance spreading at speed $c$ in both directions.

-**Key Insights:**
-- The solution propagates along characteristics at speed $c$.
-- Discontinuous initial data produce discontinuous solutions.
-- The wave equation preserves the structure of the initial data as it propagates.
+The solution propagates along characteristics at speed $c$, with the disturbance spreading in both directions and creating distinct regions separated by the characteristic lines.
+This demonstrates a fundamental property of the wave equation: discontinuous initial data produce discontinuous solutions that travel along characteristics, in contrast to parabolic equations which smooth singularities.
+The wave equation preserves the structure of the initial data as it propagates, with each point of discontinuity traveling along its characteristic curves and maintaining its amplitude until it encounters boundaries or other waves.

 </details>